-- For all the information on this year’s sale, review the 2018 Cookie Program Family Guide.
+- For all the information on this year’s program, review the 2019 Cookie Program Family Guide.

 - Whether you’re a parent or a volunteer, check out our cookie resources for parents, resources for volunteers, as well as our online Cookie Trainings (available for parents/troop helpers, troop volunteers, and service unit volunteers) to help you have a turtle-y awesome sale.
 A couple extra hands during the cookie season can make a world of difference to your girls.